iCloud for Windows Did Not Install Properly: 4 Easy Fixes

 Complete the installation of the service in no time

 - If you've tried to launch, update, or install iCloud on your Windows 10 PC, you might have received an Upgrade to iCloud error.

 - It is recommended to check the Apple support website or the Microsoft Store for the latest version of iCloud for Windows.

 Many users contacted us, reporting that the iCloud for Windows did not install correctly on Windows 10.
 They can’t install it even after multiple tries and with different client versions.

-The iCloud for Windows software enables you to sync Apple’s cloud storage with your Windows desktop or laptop.
-This is

-	certainly handy software for sharing documents, photos, videos and calendars across multiple devices.
+The iCloud for Windows software lets you sync Apple’s cloud storage with your Windows desktop or laptop.
+This is undoubtedly handy software for sharing documents, photos, videos, and calendars across multiple devices.

 - Add the Windows Media Pack to Windows 10 N/KN

-	- Turn Windows Media Player On
+- Turn Windows Media Player on

 - Run the Program Install and Uninstall Troubleshooter